Newsletters and Announcements

 Letter from Out After Carleton Board Chairs, Garrett Hoffman '08 and Lisa Nordeen '90

 Happy winter!
-We're writing to you from snowy Minnesota where we are anxiously awaiting the new year.
+We're writing to you from cold Minnesota where we are anxiously awaiting Spring.
 2016 was full of fun; OAC was represented at reunion, the sesquicentennial, and several pride celebrations throughout the country.
 We also began a collaboration with the Multicultural Carleton Alumni Network during our spring meeting and are excited to see where this collaboration leads us this year.

 Our goals for 2017 are mighty and we are excited to share them with you as the year unfolds.
-To start, we are in the process of recruiting new members for the OAC leadership board for terms beginning in July of 2017!
-If you are interested, we would love to have you.
-Just fill out the interest form here: https://apps.carleton.ed
+To start, we are in the process of recruiting new members for the OAC leadership board for terms beginning in July of 2017 and planning regional events.
+We will meet as a board on campus in April.

 Thank you for your continuing membership and we are excited to stay in touch as the year progresses.